 115.17(f)(g): Policies 103.014 and 300.020 require all applicants and employees who may have contact with residents directly about previous misconduct described in paragraph (a) of this section in written applications or interviews for hiring or promotions and in any interviews or written self-evaluations conducted as part of reviews of current employees.
-The interview with the HR Manager explained that all employees have a continuing duty to report misconduct and that this is covered by the employee upon hire and during training.
+The interview with the HRM explained that all employees have a continuing duty to report misconduct and that this is covered by the employee upon hire and during training.
 Staff interviews confirmed that employees are aware of the continuing duty to disclose misconduct and that material omissions or false information can result in termination.
 These forms are signed before hiring, during the promotional process, and at least every five years.
-The auditor's review of five personnel records found the questionnaire had been completed, and through interviews with the HRM and Central Office personnel, an automated system has been implemented that captures this information at these three intervals.
+The misconduct questions stated in provision (a) are included in the Consent for Background form, where the prospective or existing employee must answer the questions and sign the attestation.
+The Auditor reviewed a sample of 8 personnel records for employees hired within the last 12 months and all contained signed forms where the misconduct questions were asked.
+Interviews with the HRM and Central Office personnel, an automated system has been implemented that captures this information at these three intervals.

-115.17(h): The HR representative advised the auditor that she responds to requests for substantiated allegations on prior employees when requested by an institutional employer.
-An example was provided to the auditor for review, which confirmed process implementation.
+115.17(h): The HRM advised the auditor that she responds to requests for substantiated allegations on prior employees when requested by an institutional employer.
 This correspondence is also tracked in an HR database, and a new category was recently added to assist local HR with tracking these requests.